Tim9Liu9/TimLiu-iOS/Swift.md

 * [EasyPeasy.swift](https://github.com/nakiostudio/EasyPeasy) - 编程方式自动布局框架库。
 * [TangramKit](https://github.com/youngsoft/TangramKit) TangramKit is a powerful iOS UI framework implemented by Swift.
 It integrates the functions with Android layout,iOS AutoLayout,SizeClass, HTML CSS float and flexbox and bootstrap.
 So you can use LinearLayout,RelativeLayout,FrameLayout,TableLayout,FlowLayout,FloatLayout,LayoutSizeClass to build your App 自动布局 UIView UITableView UICollectionView
 * [layout](https://github.com/schibsted/layout) A declarative UI framework for iOS
+* [CassowarySwift](https://github.com/tribalworldwidelondon/CassowarySwift) A Swift port of the Cassowary linear constraint solver

 #### 数据存储@